dell/csm-docs/content/docs/authorization/deployment/_index.md

 ## Deploying the CSM Authorization Proxy Server

-The first part to deploying CSM for Authorization is installing the proxy server.
+The first part of deploying CSM for Authorization is installing the proxy server.
 This activity and the administration of the proxy server will be owned by the storage administrator.

 The CSM for Authorization proxy server is installed using a single binary installer.